About us

 Through petrol pumps and garages

-Beyond dedicated PUC testing centres, many petrol pumps and garages across India have been equipped with computerized vehicle emission testing facilities.
+Beyond dedicated PUC testing centres, many petrol pumps and garages across India have been equipped with computerised vehicle emission testing facilities.

-If you spot one near you, you can get your vehicle pollution test done there, provided the facility is officially authorized to issue PUC certificates.
-Always verify authorization before trusting the test results.
+If you spot one near you, you can get your vehicle pollution test done there, provided the facility is officially authorised to issue PUC certificates.
+Always verify authorisation before trusting the test results.

 Document required to get a PUCC